 Produced in partnership with

-Contributing Organisations: Arnold Clarke, Available Car, Dealer Auction, Driver Green, Kia, Jaguar Land Rover, Lookers, Marshall, Motorpoint, Perrys, RCI Banque, Sinclair, SMMT, Stellantis, Synetiq, Volkswagen
+Contributing Organisations: Arnold Clark, Available Car, Dealer Auction, Drive Green, KIA, Jaguar Land Rover, Lookers, Marshall, Motorpoint, Perrys, RCI Banque, Sinclair Group, SMMT, Stellantis, SYNETIQ, Volkswagen

 Course development funded by

 "I have learned that every small change I make to try and positively improve my carbon footprint counts.
 I think sometimes you can worry that your changes are so minute but every little helps!
 The co-benefits activity was great as I learned about other companies’ initiatives to reduce their carbon footprint.
 I.e., the salvage operations run by Renault.
 It sparked a conversation with our Aftersales director where I found out about Nissan’s after-market activities.
 It opens your eyes up to the small changes you can make on a daily basis to positively impact your carbon footprint.
 It also generates a conversation between family and friends, and I can tell them about what I learned.
 Therefore, this word-of-mouth effect then challenges those family and friends to consider their carbon footprint."

 Alexandra Wenyon, Campaign Management Controller, Sales Operations at Nissan Motor GB

 "We all have a part to play, and small individual actions are powerful when rolled up as a collective.
 It was engaging and thought-provoking, it also gave me some practical tools to help me with reducing my carbon footprint."